HieuPham-origin/Cookies_Application/README.md

 # Cookies_Application
-Building a cross-flatform app using Flutter Framework
+Building a cross-platform app using Flutter Framework